Parks and Trails Replacement Plan and Funding

 However, a key missing component to connect the City Council’s strategic goal, staff’s asset management planning and the new replacement fund was a sustainable revenue plan.
 In 2020, the City Council directed the Parks and Natural Resources Commission and the Audit Investment Commission to provide a joint funding recommendation to sustain a currently underfunded Parks and Trails Replacement Fund.

-At the commissions’ recommendation, the City of Woodbury is considering instituting a franchise fee on utilities (gas and electric) to help fund future parks and trail facility replacements.
+At the commissions’ recommendation, the City of Woodbury is instituting a franchise fee on utilities (gas and electric) to help fund future parks and trail facility replacements.
 Below are some frequently asked questions and answers regarding franchise fees.

 Frequently Asked Questions